Share this article

 “In peace times it is just Switzerland but in war time it is the only country that everybody has confidence in” – Gertrude Stein

 “You never actually own a Patek Philippe.
 You merely take care of it for the next generation”.
 The luxury watch manufacturer’s slogan also sums up the essence of ‘brand’ Switzerland: the world’s second-strongest brand.
 From watches and Swiss army knives to politics and banking, the landlocked country has a reputation for precision, quality, reliability and stability.
-Everything, except for the chocolate of course, is built to last.
+Everything in Switzerland, except for the chocolate of course, is built to last.

-The desire for longevity dates back to 1515 when, in the interest of self-preservation, after losing the Battle of Marignano to the French, Switzerland abandoned its expansionist policies, favouring neutrality.
+The desire for longevity dates back to 1515 where, in the interest of self-preservation, after losing the Battle of Marignano to the French, Switzerland abandoned its expansionist policies, favouring neutrality.
 This has seen global organisations such as the World Health Organisation, United Nations and the Bank for International Settlements all opting for Swiss headquarters.

 Perpetual neutrality— signed during the 1815 Congress of Vienna—has also resulted in a capital influx and is one of the reasons Switzerland always does well out of wars.
 Last year, as the US/China trade war raged on, the Swiss franc benefitted from its safe-haven status, appreciating to its strongest level since June 2017¹.